hamedhaghighi/ML-assisted-annotation/README.md

 # Machine Learning-Assisted Data Annotation (ML-ADA) for 2D Object Detection with Fine-tuning In the Loop
 ML-ADA is a semi-automatic data annotation tool that uses machine learning (ML) models to pre-annotate data.
-Simultaneously, it actively fine-tunes the models with the refined annotations provided by the user.
+Simultaneously, it actively fine-tunes the models with the refined annotations the user provides.
 Currently, ML-ADA supports:

 - 2D object detection
 - confidence-based sampling strategy for active learning